David Sherer

 David Sherer (born 1957), is an American physician and author.
 Through his awards and the many positive reviews of his books, as well as his work as an expert witness in malpractice cases and television appearances and video productions, he is a nationally recognized patient safety expert and authority on health and medicine.
-He is the lead author of Dr. David Sherer's Hospital Survival Guide: 100+ Ways to Make Your Hospital Stay Safe and Comfortable.
+He is the lead author of The New York Times referenced book * (2/17/2004) Dr. David Sherer's Hospital Survival Guide: 100+ Ways to Make Your Hospital Stay Safe and Comfortable.

 Sherer wrote the monthly blog "What Your Doctor Isn't Telling You" for Bottom Line, Inc. of Stamford, Connecticut.
 He also appeared in videos produced by that company on a variety of health, medical and healthcare topics.

 His latest non-fiction book was released by Humanix on July 21, 2020.
 This book is an updated and expanded edition of his 2003 hospital book and is entitled "The Hospital Survival Guide".
 In 2021, Sherer released two more books, "What your doctor won't tell you" and his debut novel "Into the Ether".